 The attorneys at Cuddigan Law help veterans obtain the disability benefits they deserve.
 We understand compensation for conditions like fibromyalgia, and we assist veterans because we respect and appreciate the sacrifice and service they’ve made to our country.

 If you’re a veteran who experiences flare-ups of widespread pain, stiffness, and trigger-point tenderness in various areas of your body, you may be eligible for VA Disability benefits for your FM condition, and we want to help.
-Or if you’ve applied and were denied benefits, call Cuddigan Law at (402) 933-5405.
+Or if you’ve applied and were denied benefits, call Cuddigan Law at (402) 933-5405 or fill our online contact form.
 We’ll schedule an appointment to discuss your eligibility for compensation.

 Sean D. Cuddigan